trendscenter/coinstac/README.md

 _Documentation for the COINSTAC ecosystem._

-At a high level, COINSTAC (Collaborative Informatics and Neuroimaging Suite Toolkit for Anonymous Computation) is software for running distributed computations that maintain data anonymity through added random noise.
+COINSTAC (Collaborative Informatics and Neuroimaging Suite Toolkit for Anonymous Computation) is software for running decentralized computations.
+Its objective is to foster collaborative research, removing large barriers to tradtional data-centric collaboration approaches.
+It enables many users to run a common set of analyses or general computation pipelines on their data _with ease_.
+The results of member analyses may be syncronized in the cloud, and undergo aggregated analyses with all member data.
+If offers data anonymity through differential privacy algorithms, so members do not need to fear PHI traceback.

+Let's do research!

 **Table of Contents:**